 If you need more help choosing a deck you are very welcome to come in store and ask for help.
 One of my favourite parts of working here is helping people choose their first deck so you would also be making my day!
 Everyone on the team is an experienced Tarot reader so you will always be in good hands.

 Let me know if this has been helpful!
-I'll write some tips about learning Tarot for beginners soon too so watch this space.
+You can find Tarot reading tips for beginners here.